-The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal award activity of The Housing Fund, Inc. under programs of the federal government for the year ended September 30, 2016.
-The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the Schedule presents only a selected portion of the operations of The Housing Fund, Inc. it is not intended to and does not represent the financial position, changes in net assets, or cash flows of The Housing Fund, Inc.
+The accompanying Schedule of Expenditures of Federal Awards (the "Schedule") includes the federal award activity of The Housing Fund, Inc. under programs of the federal government for the year ended September 30, 2017.
+The information in the Schedule is presented in accordance with the requirements of Title 2 U. S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+Because the Schedule presents only a selected portion of the operations of The Housing Fund, Inc., it is not intended to and does not present the financial position, changes in net assets, or cash flows of the The Housing Fund, Inc.